Skip to main content

 • RefreshWithProtocol("h1" | "h2" | "h3") drops the connection pool and forces the named protocol from the next request.

 • WithSwitchProtocol("h2") at construction time queues a protocol switch on the next Refresh().
-Handy for the warmup-on-H3, serve-on-H2 pattern when you want to share a TLS ticket across protocols.
+Useful for the warmup-on-H3, serve-on-H2 pattern when you want to share a TLS ticket across protocols.

 Why force one

 • Tests.
 You want predictable behavior.
-Auto-negotiation can land on H2 or H3 depending on what the target's edge feels like advertising today.
+Auto-negotiation can land on H2 or H3 depending on what the target's edge advertises that day.

 • Broken H3 at the target.
-Some hosts advertise h3 in Alt-Svc but their UDP port is firewalled, or the QUIC stack's busted.
-Auto-negotiation handles this by losing the race, but if you're slamming the same host millions of times you might as well skip the H3 attempt entirely with WithDisableHTTP3().
+Some hosts advertise h3 in Alt-Svc but their UDP port is firewalled, or the QUIC stack is broken.
+Auto-negotiation handles this by losing the race, but on a host you're hitting millions of times the H3 attempt is wasted work, so WithDisableHTTP3() skips it.

 • Fingerprint surface.
-You specifically want to test the H3 fingerprint your preset emits.
-Force H3 against a known H3-capable target.
+Testing the H3 fingerprint your preset emits needs H3 forced against a known H3-capable target, otherwise you risk diffing an H2 capture instead.

 Code: default vs forced